Simpiwe Vetyeka: Vetyeka vs. John

 Vetyeka won the WBA Super World featherweight title by defeating Chris John on 6 December 2013, when John retired on his stool after the sixth of twelve rounds.
 Vetyeka's IBO featherweight title was also on the line.
 It was John's first professional loss and brought his ten-year WBA title reign to an end, sending him into retirement.

 Vetyeka vs. Donaire

 Vetyeka fought Filipino Nonito Donaire for the WBA (Super) featherweight title on 31 May 2014 at The Venetian Macao Hotel & Resort's Cotai Arena in Macau of the Special administrative regions in China.
 Vetyeka was dropped by Donaire in the fourth round after landing his signature left hook.
 The fight was stopped seconds after the bell for the fifth round rang due to a cut on Donaire's left eye from an accidental headbutt.
 Vetyeka lost the bout via unanimous technical decision.

 Vetyeka vs. Reyes

 On 12 December 2014, Vetyeka faced Arturo Santos Reyes.
-Vetyeka won the fight via unanimous decision, with the judges scoring it 120-108, 119-111 and 118-112 in favor of Vetyeka.
+Vetyeka won the fight via unanimous decision, with the judges scoring it 120–108, 119-111 and 118–112 in favor of Vetyeka.

 Vetyeka vs. Puente

-In 28 November 2015, Vetyeka fought and defeated Rodolfo Puente via a fourth round KO.
+On 28 November 2015, Vetyeka fought and defeated Rodolfo Puente via a fourth-round KO.